Why a mysterious black briefcase follows the US president everywhere

 Sometimes an antenna can be seen poking out of the briefcase, which suggests that there may be communications equipment inside.

-The nickname “football” comes from “dropkick,” a code name given to a secret nuclear-war plan, according to former US Secretary of Defence Robert McNamara.
-Initiating a dropkick would require one of these footballs, according to Smithsonian Magazine.
+The nickname “Football” comes from “Dropkick,” a code name given to a secret nuclear-war plan, according to former US Secretary of Defence Robert McNamara.
+Initiating a Dropkick would require one of these Footballs, Smithsonian Magazine explains.

 The military aides selected to carry the briefcase are trained to administer the president for a nuclear attack in minutes.